fluxer/builder/README.md

 ## Requirements on the host

-bash, squashfs-tools, grub (version 2 or later), xorriso, busybox
+bash, squashfs-tools, grub (version 2 or later), xorriso

 ## Requirements in the root filesystem

-squashfs-tools, util-linux, python (<=2.7.x), busybox, binutils, kernel with overlayfs support (>=3.18.x)
+squashfs-tools, file, busybox, kernel with overlayfs support (>=3.18.x)

 ## The concept